saief124/Leasing-Office/README.md

 * Manage Campaigns- Allows internal users to make new campaigns and manage their existing campaigns

 To-do list:
+ * Enable community members to log in and view their information
+ * Enable creating leads and assigning them to campaigns in the site
+ * Ensure stylistic choices match

 ## Getting Started